samirsahoo007/bigdata/README.md

 * Website activity tracking, Log aggregation, Stream processing are some of the use cases of Kafka.

 ## Kafka Architecture:
+Kafka is deployed as a cluster implemented on one or more servers.
+The cluster is capable of storing topics which consist of streams of ‘records’ or ‘messages’.
+Every message holds details like a key and a value.
+Brokers are abstractions used to manage the persistence and replication of the message.

 * Producer: A producer can be any application who can publish messages to a topic.
 * Topic: A topic is a category or feed name to which records are published.